MewsSystems/gitbook-pos-api/use-cases/inventory.md

 Linked to the invoice entity are:

-* __User__ – the customer
+* __user__ – the customer
-* __Register__ – the cash register or outlet terminal used for the transaction
+* __register__ – the cash register or outlet terminal used for the transaction
-* __Items__ – an array of invoice order items
+* __invoiceItems__ – an array of invoice order items
+* __originalInvoice__ – normally null, but may link to an original invoice in cases of refunds

 These can be selectively included in the response by using the same request but specifying the relevant include query parameters, as per [Essential guide > Relationships](../essential-guide/relationships.md).
-Item attributes include `productName`, `quantity`, `total` and amount breakdowns for tax and discounts.
+Item attributes include, but are not limited to, `productName`, `quantity`, `total` and amount breakdowns for tax and discounts.
 Use the register `self` link to obtain the full register information, including outlet name.

 #### Example request:

 ```
-GET [PlatformAddress]/api/v2/invoices?include=invoiceItem,user,register
+GET [PlatformAddress]/api/v2/invoices?include=invoiceItems,user,register
 ```

 #### Example response: